CraftTweaker/CraftTweaker-Documentation/docs_exported/1.19/sixikutils/docs/mods/sixikutils/utils/world/ServerLevel.md

 ## Extending Level

-ExpandServerLevel extends [ServerLevel](/vanilla/api/world/ServerLevel).
-That means all methods available in [ServerLevel](/vanilla/api/world/ServerLevel) are also available in ExpandServerLevel
+ServerLevel extends [Level](/mods/sixikutils/pmmo/server/world).
+That means all methods available in [Level](/mods/sixikutils/pmmo/server/world) are also available in ServerLevel

 ## Methods